Anchorsify/Anchorsify.github.io/_pages/Equipment.md

 ##### Antidote
 Antidotes to several of the more popular and lethal poisons which shinobi use are widely available, for somewhat obvious reasons.
 A single dose of an antidote costs half the amount for a single dose of a poison; multiple doses cost half as much as the first.
 So, buying 2 doses of antidote for Black Adder venom would be (40+20) 60 ryo, and buying 4 doses of antidote for Yew toxin would be (60 + 3 * 30) 150 ryo.

 Taking a dose of an antidote is a Speed 6 action, and immediately cures you of the poison in question and all its lingering effects.
-Antidotes that act quickly enough to be useful in emergencies, such as combat, aren't gentle on the body, with each applying a -2 penalty to your Accuracy and all d20 rolls for 100 IC.
+Antidotes that act quickly enough to be useful in emergencies, such as combat, aren’t gentle on the body, with each applying a -2 penalty to your Accuracy and all d20 rolls for 100 IC.
 However, for that duration you are immune to the poison in question.

+When purchasing an antidote, you must specify which Special Effect it innoculates you from.
+Unless you are immune to all Special Effects in the Poieon, you still take the Poison condition.
+Poison without a non-damaging effect is stopped as long as you have any antidote in your system.

- - Cost: Varies
+Cost: Varies
- - Tags: Consumable
+Tags: Consumable

 ##### Compass
 A small, typically handheld device that has a needle inside a metal case (with a glass cover, so it can be seen) that points, approximately, to magnetic north when held level.
 These aren't exactly precise, but they're good enough most of the time.
 Notably, they can have trouble working underground or if they get zapped by a lightning jutsu.
 When trying to navigate the wilderness, having a compass gives a +2 bonus to any Survival rolls.
 If you also have a map of the country you're in, this is raised to +4.